ThaneGallo/ESP_MorseCode/README.md

 ## Software Overview

-Overaall Headerfile Organization can be seen in the image below.
+Overall Headerfile Organization can be seen in the image below.

 ![Software Overview](Images/ESP_Software_Overview.png)